Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 >
 > The release of the feature will be done in 2 phases:
 >
-> - phase 1: release of expiration only
+> - Phase 1: release of expiration only
-> - phase 2: support for transitions
+> - Phase 2: support for transitions

 ## Introduction